Hermitian and non-Hermitian topology in active matter

-Chiral active matter is also useful to realize topological active matter \cite{Dasbiswas2018,Souslov2019} because its chirality naturally leads to the effective Lorentz force.
+Chiral active matter, i.e., active matter exhibiting rotating motions (cf.~Sec.~\ref{sec:2c3}) is also useful to realize topological active matter \cite{Dasbiswas2018,Souslov2019} because its chirality naturally leads to the effective Lorentz force [Fig.~\ref{chiral_actmat_QHE_fig}].
 Since chiral active matter often shows self-rotation, when it goes to, e.g., the left direction at a certain moment, it tends to move in the upper or lower direction at the next moment.
 This implies that chiral active matter feels a rotational force that is perpendicular to the velocity of particles, which is analogous to the Lorentz force.
 The effective Lorentz force can appear as the term $\omega_0\nabla \times \mathbf{v}$ in the hydrodynamic equations.
 By linearizing the hydrodynamics of chiral active matter, we obtain the following equation,

 where we assume the homogeneous steady state without aligning orders ($\mathbf{v}_0=0$) and what we have imposed to derive the effective Hamiltonian of active matter in the first part of this section.
 The term $\omega_0\nabla \times \mathbf{v}$ is unique to chiral active matter with $\omega_0$ determining the speed of self-rotation or the radius of the circular orbit.
 This chirality term breaks the time-reversal symmetry and opens a band gap around $\omega=0$.
 The Chern numbers of the upper and lower dispersions become $C = \pm 2$, which leads to the corresponding boundary modes.